meleyal/generative-music-with-javascript/docs/introduction.md

 every page as the `gen` global).
 The actual implementation might differ from the presented examples as the library evolves, but the principles should remain similar.

+## Gen.js Library

+A lot of the ideas are encapsulated in the Gen.js library.
+If you want to skip over how things are implemented and just make music, we'll cross-reference each of the code examples with their Gen.js counterpart.
+The full list of available functions can be found in the [API Reference](api/index).